GraphXAIN: Narratives to Explain Graph Neural Networks: Introduction

-To the best of our knowledge, no previous research proposes the general framework for natural language XAI Narratives for Graph Neural Network models.
-In this article, we introduce the first method to automatically generate GraphXAINs, natural language narratives, for explaining GNN models.
-By complementing explanatory subgraphs and feature importances with coherent XAI Narratives, we aim to present the decision-making processes of GNNs in a more transparent and accessible way to end users.
-We posit that this framework will not only enhance interpretability but also facilitate more effective communication of model insights across various graph applications.
+To the best of our knowledge, no previous research proposes the general framework for natural language XAI Narratives to explain Graph Neural Network models' predictions.
+In this article, we introduce the first method to automatically generate \textit{GraphXAIN}, a natural language narrative, to explain the GNN model.
+By complementing explanatory subgraphs and feature importances with coherent XAI Narratives (see Figure \ref{fig:workflow}), we aim to further explain the decision-making process of GNNs in a more transparent and accessible way.
+We posit that this method will not only enhance interpretability but also facilitate more effective communication of model predictions across various graph applications.

-To summarise, our main contributions are as follows: \begin{itemize} \item We present a novel model-agnostic and explainer-agnostic method that generates natural language XAI Narratives to enhance the explainability of prediction models over graph-structured data. \item We illustrate our approach by integrating GraphXAIN with the existing graph XAI framework (GNNExplainer) for GNNs and demonstrating its explanatory abilities on a real-world dataset. \item We formalise the concepts of narrative and descriptive explanations within the context of XAI, clarifying their distinctions and discussing their implications for model interpretability. \end{itemize}
+To summarise, our main contributions are as follows: \begin{itemize} \item We present a novel model-agnostic and explainer-agnostic method that generates natural language XAI Narratives to enhance the explainability of prediction models over graph-structured data. \item We illustrate our approach by integrating GraphXAIN with the existing graph XAI framework (GNNExplainer) for GNNs and demonstrating its explanatory abilities on real-world datasets, both in classification and regression tasks. \item We formalise the concepts of narrative and descriptive explanations within the context of XAI, clarifying their distinctions and discussing their implications for model interpretability. \end{itemize}